 So yeah, reusable straws seem like a good idea.

 We are not going to recommend that you purchase from Amazon or any other big retail giant.
-Instead, we found companies and people, who are actually making a difference in this world.
+Instead, we found companies and people, who are making a difference in this world.
 Who wants to purchase from "too big to fail" corporations anyways?
 Instead buy small, buy local, buy different but more importantly, F%$& the man :)